Tkay2808/E-commerce-Sales-Analysis-/README.md

 ## Introduction

-The E-commerce sales analysis is a comprehensive analysis using  dashboard,it provides unified and interactive view of organizational sales performance.
-By consolidating unstructured raw data into a structured and visual format, the dashboard enables stakeholders to monitor revenue, quantity sold, unit pricing, customer engagement, and geographical distribution.
+The E-commerce sales analysis is a comprehensive analysis using  dashboard,to provide unified and interactive view of organizational sales performance.
+By consolidating unstructured raw data into structured and visual format, the dashboard enables stakeholders to monitor revenue, quantity sold, unit pricing, customer engagement, and geographical distribution.

 ---